 - Heat broiler.

 - Lightly spray or brush a baking sheet with oil to prevent sticking.
 Place fish skin side up on the pan, if there is no skin, the skin side is the smoother side with stripes on it.
-If the skin is present, score it several times with a paring knife to prevent curling.
+If the skin is on the fish, score it several times with a paring knife to prevent curling.

 - Brush the top of the fish with oil.